Search

 In all other cases the IRP should uphold the exclusion.

 There is no further right of appeal against the decision of an IRP.
 However, if you feel that the IRP process was unfairly run, you may be able to take this further by complaining about maladministration.
-A successful complaint may result in a recommendation that a new IRP should be arranged, but the decision to uphold the exclusion cannot be overturned.
+A successful complaint may result in a recommendation that a new IRP should be arranged, but the body to which the complaint is made does not have the power to overturn a decision to uphold the exclusion.
 The body this complaint should be made to will depend on the type of school involved:

 For community, voluntary controlled, voluntary aided and foundation schools